Dram Shop Claims

 How Dram Shop Law Works

-When a drunk driver causes damage, injures a person, or kills someone the drunk driver is responsible.
+When a drunk person injures or kills someone criminal law holds them responsible.
 There is no question about that.
-But, dram shop law also assigns responsibility to the establishment that over-serves.
-This can include a party host that serves too much alcohol to the driver.
+The injured person or their family can sue the drunk person for damages.
+But, dram shop law also assigns financial responsibility to the business that over-served their customer.

+PA businesses with a liquor license have to follow specific rules.
 A restaurant or bar is not allowed to serve alcohol to a visibly drunk person.
 Additionally, they cannot serve an underage person alcohol.
-When they do, the restaurant or bar is also responsible for any injury or death the drunk driver causes.
+When they do, the restaurant or bar is also responsible for any injury or death the drunk person causes.